johnpuddephatt/stgeorges/_jobs/children-and-young-peoples-workers-copy.md

 ---
 date: 2019-02-04T16:17:12.000+00:00
-title: Children and Young Peoples Workers -(copy)
-description: We are looking to recruit a number of part time or sessional Children and Young People’s Workers, with a back ground in Play Work, Youth Work or with other equivalent proven experience.
-You will be part of a small team supporting Young People in a variety of open access Youth Café’s and closed Group Work Sessions and Detached and Outreach sessions.
+title: Covid Community Recovery Co-Ordinator
+description: "We are looking to appoint a full time (37 hours per week) Covid Community Recovery Co-Ordinator to start as soon as possible. \nThe role will be to:\nSupport local people adversely affected by COVID (health, wealth or wellbeing) with an emphasis on reaching those hard to reach and most disadvantaged, including a small minority of people from other ethnicities.
+The overall objective is to work in a way that suits people to return to ‘normal’ whilst feeling emotionally and financially secure.
+  \nRecruit and support local volunteers to be the eyes and ears and friendly face in the community.  \nPromote St Georges and its specialist partners who can provide tailored support for residents through the city wide ‘Help at the Hub’ initiative.
+  \nManage a reducing barriers fund that enables residents to recover and move forward.\nWork with the community to develop new groups and activities to expand the range of opportunities available to residents.\n"
 contract: Temporary
-hours: 'The work will include evenings, school holidays and occasional weekends.
-We can offer a range of hours to suit individuals and this will be discussed at the interview stage.
-The post is based St George’s Community Centre, although you will be required to work off site from time to time. '
-pay: "£17000-£20500-pro rata and dependent on qualification/experience"
+hours: 37 hours per week
+pay: Subject to Job Evaluation £20530 to £24,000
-application_link: "/uploads/2020/12/11/20-12-information-sheet.pdf"
+application_link: "/uploads/2020/12/11/20-11-information-sheet.pdf"
 published: false

 ---